ShawMerlin/NES-Power-Board/BOMs/readme.md

 # Alternative Parts

-An Alternative is Available to switch the hot 7805 with a DC to DC Switching Convert.
+An Alternative is Available to switch the hot 7805 Linear Voltage Regulator with a DC to DC Switching Converter.

 This will run cool but comes at a cost of around $11.
 It has the exact same footprint.